jeandi7/prologzanzibar/README.md

 | Expand               |   who can _permission_ _object_  ? |   a list |  difficult   |
 | Reverse Index Expand |   what can _user_ do ?       |    a list| difficult |

+# Run

+Under prologzanzibar tape go run main.go

 I hope that this little presentation on zanzibar will make you want to go further.

-# Run

-Under zanzibar1 tape go run main.go